 Health risks

 This species of green mold is renowned for releasing mycotoxins and triggering allergic reactions.
-Mycotoxins are extremely harmful to a person's well-being, and continuous exposure can cause severe respiratory infections like lung inflammation and bronchitis.
+Mycotoxins are extremely harmful to a person's well-being, and continuous exposure (mold toxicity) can cause severe respiratory infections like lung inflammation and bronchitis.

 Cladosporium